-- Consider the frequency of shifts you’re asking people to make from one energy to anothersince each shift causes a focus loss.
+- Consider the frequency of shifts you’re asking people to make from one energy to another since each shift causes a focus loss.
 This is especially true when people constantly shift back and forth in tasks (multi-tasking).
-It’s best to stay in one energy for significant blocks of time before moving to a different energy.
+It’s best to stay in one energy for a long time before moving to different energy.

 - It’s OK to spend a small amount of time doing things that we don’t enjoy.
-The key is to keep the misaligned tasks to a minimum, not eliminating them altogether.
+The key is to keep the misaligned tasks to a minimum, not eliminate them altogether.

-Delegation Guide based people’s innate wiring (energy profiles)
+Delegation Guide based on people’s innate wiring (energy profiles)

 Doer Tasks- Tasks that produce tangible output instead of tasks focused on ideas, concepts, and discussion.
 People who are high in Doer Energy hate to end the day without measurable accomplishments.
 People who are low in Doer Energy usually find great excuses for not taking action.

-Takeaway: When you need someone to get a lot of things done even if it’s not clear on how, delegate to people who have high Doer energy since they thrive on productive output.
+Takeaway: When you need someone to get a lot of things done, even if it’s not clear how to delegate to people who have high Doer energy since they thrive on productive output.